HumanCellAtlas/data-portal-content/content/about/about-the-dcp.md

 ---
 path: "/about/platform/dcp"
 date: "2018-05-03"
-title: "What is the Platform?"
+title: "About the Data Coordination Platform (DCP)"
-componentName: "about"

 ---

 ## About the Data Coordination Platform (DCP)